Strategic Network Abandonment: Results

 Removing these agents changes the equilibrium of the remaining network, because their connections and payoffs are altered.
 We therefore recompute the equilibrium activities and utilities for the reduced network, holding the outside utility fixed at the current value $u_{\mathrm{out}}^{(0)}$.
 If, after this recalculation, additional agents now have utilities below $u_{\mathrm{out}}^{(0)}$, they too will exit.
 We repeat this process until no further agents leave at this fixed threshold.
 At that point, the set of remaining agents is labeled as the next-stage network $A^{(1)}$, and the procedure continues with $t=1$.
 This procedure is repeated until no agent remains in the system.
 At each stage, we wait for the network to fully re-equilibrate before increasing the outside utility further.
 This \emph{adiabatic approximation} ensures that the network is always in a steady state before new external pressures---that is, the outside option---are increased.

 This iterative removal process generates a sequence of progressively smaller networks $ A^{(0)} \supset A^{(1)} \supset A^{(2)} \supset \cdots, $ together with an increasing sequence of outside utility levels $ u_{\mathrm{out}}^{(0)} < u_{\mathrm{out}}^{(1)} < u_{\mathrm{out}}^{(2)} < \cdots, $ until all agents have exited the system.
 Box~\ref{box:iterative-algorithm} summarizes our set-up and Figure \ref{fig:decay_concept} visualizes the concept.
-In \ref{apx:well_defined}, we prove that this process is well-defined, meaning that the final outcome does not depend on the order in which agents are removed during a cascade and that a unique stable network remains at each stage.
+We refer to the SI Appendix for a proof that this process is well-defined, meaning that the final outcome does not depend on the order in which agents are removed during a cascade and that a unique stable network remains at each stage.
 Going forward, we omit the superscript $(t)$ when it is clear from context that the object refers to the network at some generic time step.